iterative/dvc.org/public/static/docs/tutorials/pipelines.md

 > to run this pipeline, the exact metric number may vary.

 It's time to save our [pipeline](/doc/command-reference/pipeline).
-You can confirm that we do not save model files or raw datasets into Git using the `git status` command.
+You can confirm that we do not tack files or raw datasets with Git, by using the `git status` command.
 We are just saving a snapshot of the DVC-files that describe data, transformations (stages), and relationships between them.